emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __General Abilities:__
-  * __Explosive Arrows:__ _(Cost 3)_ After much experimentation, you have finally mastered the art of crafting explosive arrows.
-Explosive arrows do 2d10 damage to all enemies in a twenty foot radius.
+  * __Blink Arrows:__ _(Cost 2)_ After learning more about magic, you have learned how to create blink arrows.
+Blink arrows instantly teleport you to the position that they hit.

 __Level 9 Archer__